djplaner/canvas-collections/docs/dev/config_format.md

 The configuration file defines a number of attributes which control how Canvas Collections behaves.
 Currently the top level attributes include:

-- `STATUS` - Is Canvas Collections turned on or off?
+- `VISIBILITY` - Who can see Collection: no-one, students, staff, all
 - `DEFAULT_ACTIVE_COLLECTION` - Which collection is shown initially for each user?
 - `COLLECTIONS` - What collections are modules grouped into?
 How are they represented?
 - `MODULES` - How are each of the modules to be represented?